-Bring some of the Louisiana bayou to your summer entertaining.
-Attending a great down-home crawfish boil has comfort and casualness that makes the great outdoors truly great.
+Bring some Louisiana bayou to your summer entertaining.
+Attending a down-home crawfish boil has the comfort and casualness that makes the great outdoors truly great.
 If you know what you’re doing, hosting a crawfish boil is a bigger bang than all the fireworks on the fourth of July.

-You probably aren’t local in Louisiana—birthplace of the crawfish boil.
-So, here is how to buy the best crawfish for a boil?
-A simple Google search will give you a ton of options to buy fresh crawfish online.
 Even though Louisiana is the origin of crawfish feasts, other states also have fresh crawfish available.
-Whether ordering from a Louisiana crawfish farm or more locally, fresh is the key: always buy live crawfish!
+Whether ordering from a Louisiana crawfish farm or more locally, freshness is the key; always buy live crawfish!

-Picking your crawfish starts the same way as any seafood shopping experience should, by finding a reputable dealer.
-You want crawfish that are fresh, live and clean.
+You want crawfish that are fresh, alive, and clean.
 (All crawfish are sluggish during cold transport, but be sure that they are alive.
-Do NOT cook any dead crawfish.)
-Do not buy bugs caked in mud.
-All the crawfish should be similar in size so they can cook in the same amount of time, too.
+Do NOT cook dead crawfish.)
+Do not buy bugs caked in mud and all crawfish should be similar in size to cook in the same amount of time.

 Once you find a vendor who offers quality crawfish, you can start your order!